 “The challenge is to preserve the rich diversity of turtles that still exist on Earth as we continue to unravel their secrets for success,” says first author H. Bradley Shaffer, PhD, of the University of California at Los Angeles.
 “Turtles have a tremendous amount to tell us about evolution and human health, but time is running out.”

 Charleston, SC April 12, 2013 – College of Charleston Marine Biology Professor Andrew M. Shedlock is one of the lead researchers on a team that decoded the world’s first turtle genome, which could have applications for human medical conditions.
 The western painted turtle has the ability to withstand anoxia, or situations of extremely low oxygen, and extreme cold.
-By understanding the genome, or the entirety of an organism’s hereditary information, researchers may be able to offer insights into human care of the heart and brain in cases of hypoxia-induced injuries.
-Results are published in the journal Genome Biology 2013, 14:R28.
-Read more here.
+By understanding the genome, or the entirety of an organism’s hereditary information, researchers may be able to offer insights into human care of the heart and brain in cases of hypoxia-induced injuries: here.

 In anoxia, why can’t humans be more like western painted turtles?
 Here.